Lightstreamer/Lightstreamer-kafka-connector/examples/vendors/axual/quickstart-axual/README.md

 - Removal of the `broker` service, because replaced by the remote cluster
 - _kafka-connector_:
-  - Definition of new environment variables to configure remote endpoint, credentials, topic name and consumer group in the `adapters.xml` through the _variable-expansion_ feature of Lightstreamer:
+  - Definition of new environment variables to configure remote endpoint, credentials, topic name, and consumer group in the `adapters.xml` through the _variable-expansion_ feature of Lightstreamer:
     ```yaml
     ...
     environment: